DhruvKarandikar/social_management/README.md

 The user management consist of authenticating a user so that they can interact with their friends can made comments on their posts and so on.
 The Project here mainly focuses on the user Authentication and relation to searching and sending friends requests to their specific friends.
 All the API's are made to interact to the user who are Logged in and can search or their friends and can send friend request to them
+If you have doubts feel free to connect on email: dhruvkarandikar122@gmail.com || mob: 9130249440

 Installation steps: